 Pelamis Wave Power

-Founded in 1998, Edinburgh-based Pelamis Wave Power (PWP) manufactures and operates Pelamis wave energy converters.
+Founded in 1998, Edinburgh-based Pelamis Wave Power (PWP) manufactured and operated Pelamis wave energy converters.

 The first P2 machine, P2-001, was ordered by E.ON UK in 2009: the world’s first wave power machine to be purchased by a utility company.
-Arriving in Orkney in July 2010, the 750kW P2 Machine was successfully installed at the Billia Croo wave test site for the first time in October 2010.
-Following a three-year testing programme, the P2-001 has now returned to the ownership of Pelamis Wave Power, for continued demonstration alongside the ScottishPower Renewables owned P2-002.
+Arriving in Orkney in July 2010, the 750 kW P2 machine was installed at the Billia Croo wave test site for the first time in October 2010.
+Following a three-year testing programme, the P2-001 returned to the ownership of Pelamis Wave Power, for continued demonstration alongside the ScottishPower Renewables owned P2-002.

-The testing or ‘work-up’ programme deployed by Pelamis is structured through a series of weather states, each with progressively higher wave heights.
-The P2 will be tested over a defined period of time in each state before graduating to the next.
-This approach allows progressive management of risk for the technology and the ability to find and handle any unexpected technical issues as they arise.
-Inspection and maintenance work is carried out at Lyness, where the machine is located when not at the wave test site, ready for redeployment in suitable weather windows.
+The testing or ‘work-up’ programme deployed by Pelamis was structured through a series of weather states, each with progressively higher wave heights.
+This approach allowed progressive management of risk for the technology and the ability to find and handle any unexpected technical issues as they arised.
+Inspection and maintenance work was carried out at Lyness, where the machine was located when not at the wave test site.